 London is the capital of UK, the most populous region and where royal family lives.
 It has the largest concentration of higher education in Europe with 412 thousand students at 43 universities.

-Part time PhD Program in Art History in London in United Kingdom
+Part time Doctorate Program in Art History in London in United Kingdom

 1 Results in Art History, London Filter

 While a research degree should be very rewarding personally, it is also a serious and sometimes intense undertaking.
 Under the current system, a full-time doctoral student has three years to complete a full draft of her or his thesis and then a further one year for writing up (known as a 3+1 degree).
-There are always solitary moments when carrying out individual research, even if a department has a strong collegiate atmosphere, as ours does.
 Research degrees are generally undertaken by individuals who aim to become professionals in the field of art history and/or archaeology, whether as academics who carry out research and teach in universities or as curators or educators in museums, libraries or archives, or in any number of other related areas such as academic publishing or even the commercial art world.
 It is generally a good idea to have some experience of work outside university before applying to a doctoral programme, for example, in some role in a museum or gallery.
-Embarking on a research degree is not just about the qualification but also about developing as a person and a professional so as to be able to contribute to national and international discourses in, and perhaps also far beyond, the history of art and archaeology.